xratzh/GhostBlog_SSL/README.md

-##A script to install ghost blog with ssl
+##A script to install ghost blog with ssl automatically
 ------

 ```